artasyaskar/ControlVerse/README.md

 -   Node.js and npm
 -   Python 3.11+ and pip
--   Docker (for backend deployment)
 -   A Supabase account
--   A Fly.io account
 -   A Google Gemini API key (optional)

 ### Installation